TatuE/the_joy_of_Kubernetes/Cloud_environment_setup.md

 ## 3 Start Kubernetes deployment

 Now that we have are infrastructure setup, we can start installing Kubernetes and deploying the cluster.

+before we did anything, we updated the virtual machines.
+* use ssh to connect to the machines
+* Note, since this is a bare machine, the only user accessible is ``root``.
+* Update packages ``apt-get update``
+* Upgrade packages ``apt-get upgrade``

+Once this was done, we could begin the K3S installation.

 ### 3.1.1 Install Kubernetes control plane